CEODemitri/ankhor-auto/README.md

 HTML, CSS, Javascript, SQL

+---

 ## To Do

+day to day

+- [ ] latest endeavours enhance

+---

+BIG

-- [ ] Build the Brand from scratch
+- [ ] Build the Brand site from scratch
 - [ ] Landing Page Deployed

 Credits